xdje42/fuchsia-wiki/build.md

 ```
 ./.jiri_root/bin/jiri update
-./scripts/build-sysroot.sh
+./scripts/build-magenta.sh
 ./buildtools/ninja -C out/debug-x86-64
 ```

+Sometimes changes are made that the dependencies don't/can't properly track.
+If a build fails, "rm -rf out" and try again.

 Working with jiri itself requires some discussion, for another day.

 WARNING: Rebuilding sysroot can often trigger a full rebuild due to how dependencies are managed.
 There are often ways to avoid having to rebuild sysroot.
-A topic for another day.
+A topic for another day, though as Fuchsia matures the need for such hacks will go down.

 **References**